-There’s alot of Buyer Look-Alikes out there these days.
+We all want real cash buyers for real estate.
+There’s a lot of Buyer Look-Alikes out there these days.
 If you’re new to the wholesaling business, then these artificial buyers could potentially trick you into locking up your deal without ever having the intent of closing.
 Or even worse, they could WASTE YOUR TIME!!
 ERGHHHH that makes me so mad.

 So just for you, I’ve written this very smart article that should help you identify what your REAL CASH BUYERS will look like.
 When I Use the phrase REAL CASH BUYERS in this article, I’m referring to CASH INVESTORS who are looking for DEALS, who are ready, willing and able to CLOSE on a contract themselves.
 These are the types of buyers you should be after.

 CASH BUYERS DON’T NEED INSPECTION CONTINGENCIES.